Cooperative Work Experience

 As members of the college community, students are free to express views on issues of institutional policy and matters of general interest to the student body.
-Students may participate in formulating and applying policies and procedures affecting academic and student affairs through student leadership, college councils and committees.
+Students are encouraged to participate in developing and applying policies and procedures affecting academic and enrollment areas through student leadership and shared governance committees.

 Freedom of Association

-- As a condition of institutional recognition, student organizations are required to submit a statement of purpose, criteria for membership and operational procedures to the Vice President of Student Services.
+As a condition of institutional recognition, student organizations are required to submit a statement of purpose, criteria for membership, and operational procedures to the vice president of student affairs.

-- Student organizations typically choose their own college advisor, though some may be assigned.
-Clubs recognized by the college must have an advisor who is a college employee.
-College staff members serve the college community when they accept the responsibility to advise student organizations and have an obligation to protect the general interests of the college.
+- Student organizations typically choose their own college advisor, though some advisors may be assigned.
+Clubs recognized by the College must have an advisor who is a college employee.
+College staff and faculty members who accept the responsibility to advise student organizations have an obligation to protect the general interests of the College.

-- Students and student organizations may examine and discuss questions of interest to them and express opinions publicly and privately.
+- Students and student organizations may examine and discuss a variety of topics and express opinions publicly and privately.
 They may support causes by orderly means which do not disrupt college operations.
-At the same time, it should be made clear to the academic and larger community that in their public expressions, students or student organizations speak for themselves and not as representatives of the college or the college community.
+At the same time, it should be made clear to the academic and public community that in their public expressions, students or student organizations speak for themselves and not as representatives of the College.

 Credit Hour Load

-Students should enroll for an average of 15 credit hours per term of collegiate-level coursework to earn an associate degree in two years or a bachelor’s degree in four years.
-An average of 15 credit hours involves approximately 45 clock hours of scholastic productivity each week of the term.
+Students should enroll in an average of 15 credit hours of collegiate-level coursework per term to earn an associate degree in two years or a bachelor’s degree in four years.
+An average of 15 credit hours involves approximately 45 clock hours of scholastic productivity each week per term.

 Students who work are advised to fit their job schedule into the credit hour equation and anticipate taking more than six terms to complete a two-year educational plan.
 It may be difficult to carry a full-time academic load while working more than 20 hours per week.

-To enroll in more than 18 credits per term, students must have a cumulative minimum GPA of 2.75 and written approval from the faculty advisor or a Student Success Representative.
-By taking advantage of summer term classes, students can reduce the number of credit hours needed per term or the length of time required for attaining their degree.
+To enroll in more than 18 credits per term, students must have a cumulative minimum GPA of 2.75 and submit an appeal to be approved first.
+By taking advantage of summer term classes, students can reduce the number of credit hours needed per term or the length of time required for attaining a degree.

 Grade Point Average (GPA)